-The notion of turning single unit containers or several conjoined units into useful buildings has been around for a while and will only gain more steam in 2019 as more people get drawn into the recycling and upcycling movement.
+The notion of turning single-unit containers or several conjoined units into useful buildings has been around for a while and will only gain more steam, as more people get drawn into the recycling and upcycling movement.
 As a result, several new trends in container repurposing will emerge while others that are older become more entrenched.

 Container upcycling forecast for 2019

 Here are some trends you’re likely to encounter in the coming year in the shipping-container-repurposing space; they could give you the inspiration to start your own container upcycling project.

 While reusing/upcycling stuff that would have otherwise gone to waste is generally considered cool by most people’s standards, it’s only until recently that building with shipping containers joined the cool club.
 Over the past couple of years, containers have continued to pique the interest of many people looking to create spaces that set themselves apart from the “traditional”.
 The coolness of shipping container conversions will in 2019 continue to increase as it has been in the past decade or so worldwide.

 As global trade continues to thrive (in spite of the current trade embargos), containerisation will continue to dominate the shipping industry.
 This will see more shipping containers available at more locations all over the world which will not only increase the quality of the containers available for conversion but will reduce the cost of purchase as well.